 \section{No branching}

-In this section we exploit the geometry of the convex regular polygon to which a hyperbolic affine sphere with cubic differential $z^{k}dz^{3}$ project in order to analyze the non-zero entries of the unipotent matrices $U(\theta_{i}, \theta_{i+1})^{-1}$ of the previous section.
-The key result, Proposition~\ref{prop:non-zero-entry}, asserts that the unipotents in the holonomy formula \eqref{eq:HolonomyFormula} -- that connect the holonomy of segments that come into a zero with the holonomy of segments that leave a zero -- have an entry that allows the largest eigenvalues of those holonomies to multiply.
+In this section we exploit the geometry of the convex regular polygon to which a hyperbolic affine sphere with cubic differential $z^{k}dz^{3}$ projects in order to analyze the non-zero entries of the product of unipotent matrices $U(\theta_{i}, \theta_{i+1})^{-1}$ of the previous section.
+The key result, Proposition~\ref{prop:non-zero-entry}, asserts that the product of unipotents in the holonomy formula \eqref{eq:HolonomyFormula} -- that connect the holonomy of segments that come into a zero with the holonomy of segments that leave a zero -- have an entry that allows the largest eigenvalues of those holonomies to multiply.
 This is crucial for the form of the formula \eqref{eq:HolonomyFormula}.

 Proposition \ref{prop:non-zero-entry} below will be used later to show that the induced map from the Riemann surface to the real building given by the asymptotic cone is locally injective near the zeros of the cubic differential, and thus can have no branching behavior.
 The corresponding phenomenon in the real tree case is called ``folding,'' which does occur in some situations (e.g. \cite{DDW00}, \cite{Wolf:minimalgraph}).